GoogleCloudPlatform/knfsd-cache-utils/deployment/README.md

 Before continuing with the deployment and configuration of Knfsd you should review the deployment [prerequisites](prerequisites.md).

-## Features
+## Features / Special Configurations

-There are a number of optional features that can be enabled and configured for Knfsd.
-If you are planning on using any of these features then please review the appropriate documentation section.
+There are a number of optional features and special configurations that can be enabled and configured for Knfsd.
+If you are planning on using any of these features/configurations then please review the appropriate documentation section.

 * [Metrics](metrics.md) - System and proxy metrics for monitoring and observing Knfsd
 * [Autoscaling](autoscaling.md) - Automatic scale up of Knfsd in response to the number of connected clients
 * [Agent](agent.md) - A lightweight API that provides information on Knfsd nodes
+* [Fanout Architecture](fanout.md) - Documentation on how to deploy Knfsd in the fanout approach

 ## Usage